“8. Aaronic Priesthood,” Handbook 2: Administering the Church (2019)

 Plans for quorum activities should be approved by a member of the bishopric and should follow the guidelines in chapter 13.

-Most quorum activities occur during a time called Mutual.
-The term Mutual suggests shared experiences in which there is mutual respect and support for one another and opportunities to learn together.
-Mutual activities should provide youth with a variety of opportunities to serve others and to develop spiritually, socially, physically, and intellectually.
+Activities should provide youth with a variety of opportunities to serve others and to develop spiritually, socially, physically, and intellectually.

 Opening exercises include a hymn and prayer and may also include musical selections and opportunities for the youth to share their talents and testimonies.